kubedb/docs/docs/guides/hazelcast/monitoring/alerting.md

 - **KubeDB** deploys Hazelcast with a metrics-exporter sidecar (container `exporter`) that exposes Hazelcast's own JMX-derived metrics (`com_hazelcast_Metrics_*`).
 - **ServiceMonitor** (named `{hazelcast-name}-stats`) is created automatically by KubeDB and tells Prometheus to scrape the exporter every 10 seconds.
 - **PrometheusRule** is created by the `hazelcast-alerts` chart and contains alert definitions grouped by concern: database health (which also embeds KubeDB-operator-sourced `hazelcastDown`/`hazelcastPhaseCritical` alerts) and provisioner.
+- **Grafana** dashboards for Hazelcast are covered separately — see [Grafana Dashboard](grafana-dashboard.md) rather than duplicated here.
 - **Prometheus Operator** evaluates every rule expression every 30 seconds and fires matching alerts to AlertManager.
 - **AlertManager** groups, inhibits, and silences alerts, then routes them to configured receivers (Slack, email, PagerDuty, webhook, etc.).
-- **Grafana** dashboards for Hazelcast are covered separately — see [Grafana Dashboard](grafana-dashboard.md) rather than duplicated here.

 ---

 ## Deploy Hazelcast with Monitoring Enabled

+At first, let's deploy a single-node Hazelcast instance with monitoring enabled.
+Below is the Hazelcast object we are going to create.

 ```yaml
 apiVersion: kubedb.com/v1alpha2